Whakaipo Lodge Cinnamon Brioche

 Firstly mix flour, sugar and salt together in a large bowl/mixing bowl.
 In a separate bowl/jub mix warm milk & yeast until yeast has dissolved.

-In breadmaker: Place warmed milk in bread pan and sprinkle over dry yeast.
-Leave for 5 minutes then add 2 eggs, flour/sugar/salt mix, and select "dough" cycle on breadmaker.
+In breadmaker: Add yeast mix to bread pan along with the eggs.
+Then add flour/sugar/salt mix, and select "dough" cycle on breadmaker.
 Press start.
-Add remaining 4 eggs, one at a time.
 Allow machine to knead for about 10 minutes.
 Add the softnened butter slowly and then leave machine to complete its dough cycle.
-Once machine is finished place dough in large, floured bowl, covered with a teatowel or cling wrap and leave for another hour in a warm place.
-Punch the dough and then chill overnight in the fridge.

 Roll out brioche dough to form a large rectangle (or two smaller ones) on a lightly floured board.

 Brush with unsalted, melted butter and then sprinkle the cinnamon/sugar mix over.

 Apply milk to one long edge and roll up from the opposite long edge to form a roll.

 Seal edge.Slice using a floured knife and then place in large or small greased muffin pans and allow to rise in a warm place for 30 minutes.